MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 Resizing is only supported for Gen 2 Cloud PCs.
 If you try resizing a Gen 1 Cloud PC, the resize will no start and you will be notified that this happened due to the user having a Gen 1 Cloud PC.
 Reprovision the Gen 1 Cloud PC to convert it to a Gen 2 Cloud PC

-Downsizing from a 8vCPU core Cloud PCs that support nested virtualization, will disable nested virtualization support.
+Downsizing from a 8vCPU core Cloud PC that supports nested virtualization will disable nested virtualization support.
 Nested virtualization is only supported on 8vCPU core Cloud PCs.

 ## Resize a Cloud PC